-Of children.
-45 percent lived at or below 200 percent of the Federal Poverty Level (FPL), which was \$55,500 gross household income for a family of four in 2022.
-The highest percentage of poor children was in the 30070 ZIP code, where 70 percent of children lived in poverty in 2020.
-Overall, in Newton, minority children were three times more likely to live in poverty than white children.
+Of all children in both counties, 45 percent lived at or below 200 percent of the FPL, which was \$55,500 gross household income for a family of four in 2022.
+The highest percentage of poor children were in the 30148 ZIP code, where all percent of children lived at or below 200 percent of the poverty line in 2020.
+Overall, in both communities, minority children were three times more likely to live in poverty than white children.

 Additionally, 62 percent of county children qualified for free or reduced-price lunch in the 2019-2020 school year, a figure above state and national rates of 60 percent and 50 percent, respectively.
-Free or reduced-price lunches are served to qualifying students in families with income under 185 percent (reduced price) or under 130 percent (free lunch) of the US FPL as part of the federal National School Lunch Program (NSLP).
+Free or reduced-price lunches are served to qualifying students in families with income under 185 percent (reduced price) or under 130 percent (free lunch) of the FPL as part of the federal National School Lunch Program (NSLP).